5 Steps: Staying Productive in 2022

 It will soon be New Year's resolution time.
 Here is some food for thought before the festive season starts and your mind turns inevitably to a life refresh in 2022.

 How can you stay productive at work under Covid?
 At a time when remote or hybrid working is the new norm?
-Sipping a pint of craft IPA by a cosy pub fire on a crisp-cold November afternoon, The Hub chatted to his friend Mike on his personal 5 Steps to staying productive.
+Sipping a pint of craft IPA, by a cosy fire on a crisp-cold November afternoon, The Hub chatted to his friend Mike* on his 5 Steps to staying productive in 2022.

-How many of Mike's steps would work for you and what 5 steps would make your working week more productive?
+How many of Mike's steps would work for you and how could you make your week more productive?
 Read on for a bonus musical finale!

 Step 1: Adopt A Healthy Morning Routine